TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 # Team 5 CPU Project team statement

 Names link to the branches of the implementation:
+> * indicates it's one of our 3 final CPUs.
 ## Contributions table

 |               |                               | Taha Munir (TahaMunir2)  | Cyril Abdelnour (Cyllocoding)  | Yusuf Kerem Teker (Ke1911)  | Leo Yin (Cathugger8)   |